Automorphic Spectra and the Conformal Bootstrap: Representation theory and product expansions

-Compared to the cases considered above, the new ingredient is that now discrete series representations $\sD_l$ or $\bar\sD_l$ can contribute to the products $\sO_m(z_1)\bar\sO_n(z_2)$, with $l\leq |m-n|$.
-While it is straightforward to analyze this contributions using the methods used in the proof of Theorem~\ref{theorem:main}, we will not need these.
+Compared to the cases considered above, the new ingredient is that now discrete series representations $\sD_l$ or $\bar\sD_l$ can contribute to the products $\sO_m(z_1)\widetilde\sO_n(z_2)$, with $l\leq |m-n|$.
+While it is straightforward to analyze these contributions using the methods used in the proof of Theorem~\ref{theorem:main}, we will not need these.
 This is because in all examples where we will apply the bounds coming from such crossing equations, we will have $\ell_l=0$ for all $l\leq |m-n|$, and so while these contributions are allowed by symmetries, they will not appear in practice.

-For the same reason, the four-point function correlators of the form $\<\sO\sO\sO\bar\sO\>$ and $\<\bar\sO\bar\sO\bar\sO\sO\>$, where $\sO$ stands for either $\sO_m$ or $\sO_n$, will vanish in our applications.
-So the only non-zero correlators that we can study are of the form $\<\sO\sO\bar\sO\bar\sO\>$.
+For the same reason, the four-point function correlators of the form $\<\sO\sO\sO\widetilde\sO\>$ and $\<\widetilde\sO\widetilde\sO\widetilde\sO\sO\>$, where $\sO$ stands for either $\sO_m$ or $\sO_n$, will vanish in our applications.
+So the only non-zero correlators that we can study are of the form $\<\sO\sO\widetilde\sO\widetilde\sO\>$.

-Their analysis proceeds in a way that is a simple generalization of our analysis of~\eqref{eq:correlatormutli} with $\ell_n=2$, the only difference being that the $s$- and $t$-channel expansions now take a different form, with more general versions of $\cG_p$ and $\cH_\De$ appearing.
+Their analysis proceeds in a way similar to before, the main difference being that the $s$- and $t$-channel expansions now take a different form, with more general versions of $\cG_p$ and $\cH_\De$ appearing.
+The new ingredient that we will need is an expansion of a general correlator \be \<\sO_{n_1,a_1}(z_1)\sO_{n_2,a_2}(z_2)\widetilde\sO_{n_3,a_3}(z_3)\widetilde\sO_{n_4,a_4}(z_4)\> \ee into s- and t-channel conformal blocks.
+By generalizing the previous steps to this case, we find the following crossing equation \be \ee where $K=\text{max}\left(n_1+n_2,n_3+n_4\right)$ and the conformal blocks are given by

+where $n_{ij}=n_i-n_j$.
+As explained above, we have assumed that $\{n_i\}$ is such that there is no contribution from discrete series on the right hand side of~\eqref{eq:crossineqmultiGeneral}.

-Due to this, we will not spell out the details here.\footnote{This generalization is completely standard in numerical conformal bootstrap and was introduced for the first time in~\cite{Kos:2014bka}.} We will denote the bound which results from this system by $\l_1^{\text{mixed}}(m,n)$.
+One can now set up a mixed correlator bootstrap, using all crossing equations $\<\sO_i\sO_j\widetilde\sO_k\widetilde\sO_l\>$, where $i,j,k,l$ range over some set.
+We will not spell out all the details here.\footnote{This generalization is completely standard in numerical conformal bootstrap and was introduced for the first time in~\cite{Kos:2014bka}.}